marcidy/micropython-uasyncio-webexample/README.md

 ## What to change to get it to work
 1) Chagne the wifi access point details in main.py
 2) If you want to use device as an access point, import the ap from controllers.py.
 The interfaces are instanciated in one place so I can access them in various places.
-3) ws.py has a `phone_home` coroutine which statically defines a server to try an contact.
+3) ws.py has a `call_home` coroutine which statically defines a server to try an contact.
 It looks goofy becuase I don't actually do it this way.  you could change this to pass an arg when instanciating the coroutine in main.py.

 theoretically this will "just work" and you can navigate to `http://<device ip>/` and get a simple interface.
 At the bottom you can start the `fake_interface` task, send a message into it and receive a response (just echos the message.to_upper().